kiith-sa/ICE/docsrc/tutorials/install_source_windows.rst

 4. Get ICE dependencies

-   ICE requires SDL and FreeType DLLs to run on Windows.
+   ICE requires DLLs of SDL, FreeType, SDL-Mixer (and its dependencies) to run on Windows.
 Download the zip archive from
    `here <https://github.com/downloads/kiith-sa/ICE/ice_win32_dependencies.zip>`_
    and extract it to the folder folder you downloaded ICE source into (this is the folder that contains the ``cdc.d`` file).